LBHackney-IT/repairs-hub-frontend/README.md

 Access to an individual page is controlled by the `permittedRoles` attribute on the page component.
 For example, the home page can be accessed by everyone and contains [this list of permitted users](https://github.com/LBHackney-IT/repairs-hub-frontend/blob/develop/src/pages/index.js#L75-L81).

 Logic for finer-grained access control for features within a page such as buttons are currently found in [userPermissions.js](/src/utils/userPermissions.js) and also [workOrderActions.js](/src/utils/workOrderActions.js).

+## DRS Web Booking Manager flow

+Repairs raised for some contractors are given appointments using our own calendar.
+Others are given appointments via Hackney's scheduling software - DRS.

+A repair raise request, via a POST to the `schedule` endpoint, can return a field `externallyManagedAppointment` set to `true`.
+This indicates that the order can be booked using a web interface to DRS, as opposed to using our own internal calendar view.

+To create a valid link, we are required to generate a `sessionId`, appended as a query param.
+This is achieved in the `src/pages/api/users/schedulerSession.js` API route endpoint.

+The user's navigation to DRS is currently logged as a Note.
+(At the time of writing there is no other way to know the user visited the external page, so we log the navigation instead.)